darimachine/django_blog_project/README.md

 <h1> Django Project which includes most of the functionalities </h1>
 Users can register and login.
 They also have full CRUD operations on their profile and uploaded content.

-Every user can post their blogs edit na delete them.
+Every user can post their blogs, edit and delete them.

 Administrators have full control of the application.